 1. Connect with the earth.

-Instill a sense of appreciation and fondness for the earth at an early age, and you’ll raise a child that wants to do anything he can to preserve its wonders.
-A wonderful way to teach your child to appreciate and respect the earth is to allow him to play in the soil, roll in the grass and climb trees.
-As messy as it may sound, it is a wonderful way for your child to connect with something larger than himself.
-When you begin teaching him how to conserve water, recycle and reduce waste in general, he’ll understand the greater picture and will be more likely to put forth an effort.
+Instill a sense of appreciation and fondness for the earth at an early age, and you’ll raise a child who wants to do anything to preserve its wonders.
+An excellent way to teach your child to appreciate and respect the earth is to allow him to play in the soil, roll in the grass, and climb trees.
+As messy as it may sound, it is a beautiful way for your child to connect with something larger than himself.
+When you begin teaching him how to conserve water, recycle, and reduce waste in general, he’ll understand the greater picture and will be more likely to put forth an effort.

 2. Create challenges.

-If your garbage is stuffed full each week, set the goal of reducing waste household wide.
-Week by week track how full (overflowing to half-full) your trash can is on garbage day.
-To achieve the goal your kids will become more proactive about pursuing methods for reducing waste: cutting back on consumption, recycling more, looking for reuse and upcycling opportunities.
+If your garbage is stuffed full each week, set the goal of reducing waste household-wide.
+Week by week, track how full (overflowing to half-full) your trash can is on garbage day.
+To achieve the goal, your kids will become more proactive about pursuing methods for reducing waste: cutting back on consumption, recycling more, and looking for reuse and upcycling opportunities.

 3. Add some color.

 Children are very visual.
-If you want to find a subtle and effective way to teach your child to recycle, designate bins with colorful labels.
-Creating designated spaces encourages your child to recycle, by helping them familiarize themselves with the colors and teaching them to separate items accordingly.
+Designate bins with colorful labels if you want to find a subtle and effective way to teach your child to recycle.
+Creating designated spaces encourages your child to recycle by helping them familiarize themselves with the colors and teaching them to separate items accordingly.
 Here are a few ideas you can use to pair colors with recyclables:

 • Red/orange: Items for compost.